chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

     sudo chef-automate bootstrap bundle create bootstrap.abb
     ```

     - The first command will take the backup at the mount file system.
-You can get the mount path from the file `/hab/a2_deploy_workspace/a2ha.rb` on bastion node.
+You can get the mount path from the file `/hab/a2_deploy_workspace/a2ha.rb` on the bastion node.
     - The second command will create the bootstrap bundle, which we need to copy all the frontend nodes of Automate HA cluster.
     - Once the backup is completed successfully, please save the backup Id.
 For example: `20210622065515`.
-    - If you want to use backup created previously run the command on Automate node, to get the backup id
+    - If you want to use the backup created previously, run the command on Automate node to get the backup id
       `chef-automate backup list`

     ```sh